trentlarson/endorser-ch/README.md

   //all.map(record => console.log(record.issuedAt.substring(0, 7), ",", record.claimType))
 }
 await fillAll()

+// Write all claims to JSON -- which is not recommended if you read with your credentials:
+//fs.writeFileSync('metrics.json', JSON.stringify(all, null, 2))
+// Read them:
+//const all = require('./metrics.json')

 // write all claims with months & issuer & types to CSV fs.writeFileSync('metrics.csv', 'month,issuedAt,claimType\n')